ecmwf/anemoi-datasets/docs/building/sources/grib.rst

    :language: yaml

-The patterns in between the curly brackets are replaced by the  values of the `date` and formatted according to the Python `strftime`_ function.
+The patterns in between the curly brackets are replaced by the  values of the `date` and formatted according to the Python :py:func:`strftime` function.

 .. note::
    You can combine all the above options when selecting GRIB messages from file.